laneystrange/comp3410-pa3/README.md

 # comp3410-pa3

+##Problem one
-1. Made moset of the hazards go away by moving some of the instructions around to minimize the total number of hazards and declared an array of a large size to use in program
+ Made moset of the hazards go away by moving some of the instructions around to minimize the total number of hazards and declared an array of a large size to use in program
+##Problem 2
-2. Enter the number:
+Enter the number:
 **** user input : 2
 Enter the exponent:
 **** user input : 8